Ahmedur Rashid Chowdhury

-Ahmedur Rashid Chowdhury (আহমেদুর চৌধুরী, also Tutul টুটুল) is a Bangladeshi publisher and writer.
+Ahmedur Chowdhury (আহমেদুর চৌধুরী, also Tutul টুটুল) is a Bangladeshi publisher and writer.
 He won the 2016 Pinter International Writer of Courage Award, selected by writer Margaret Atwood, The Jeri Laber International Freedom to Publish Award, 2016 and the Ossietzky Prize in 2018.
 His writings were published in newspapers, magazine, and blogs.

 Career

 In 1990, Chowdhury founded Shuddhashar magazine.
 He established a publishing house, under the same name, in Dhaka in 2004.
 Shuddhashar won Shahid Munir Chowdhury Award by the Bangla Academy in 2013.
 In February 2015, he received a death threat, for publishing materials of atheist writers.

 On October 31, 2015, he was attacked by assailants with machetes.